auth0/docs/articles/client-platforms/_includes/_rules-introduction.md

 Rules are one of the cool features of Auth0.
-Reason for it's coolness is it's flexibility which gives you the ability to extend what Auth0 has to offer.
-They are JavaScript functions which works like middlewares.
-To see a detailed description, please refer to [the full docs](https://auth0.com/docs/rules)
+The reason behind that coolness is their flexibility, which gives you the ability to extend what Auth0 has to offer.
+They are just JavaScript functions which work like middlewares.
+To see a detailed description, please refer to [the full documentation](https://auth0.com/docs/rules).

 #### Create a rule